Ulothrix

 Ulothrix: Definition and Characteristics

-Ulothrix is a genus of green algae characterized by its filamentous structure, typically forming long strands or mats in aquatic environments.
+Ulothrix is a genus of green algae characterised by its filamentous structure, typically forming long strands or mats in aquatic environments.
 These algae are known for their green coloration, stemming from chlorophyll and other pigments that facilitate photosynthesis.

 Uses of Ulothrix